 Why YOU Should Use your Knees

-The knee is one of the fundamental strikes of muay thai.
+The knee is one of the most important strikes of Muay Thai.
 The first thing you will notice when you watch an authentic fight in Thailand is how many knees are used in competition.
 People who are effective at landing knee strikes are able to wear down their opponents by landing accurate shots to the midsections of their opponent.
 The knee can be used as an offensive weapon when going forward or it can be used to counterattack your opponent.

 Knees from Neutral Position and the Clinch

 There are many different types of knees that can be used in Muay Thai competition.
-Knee strikes are generally separated into two different categories – Knees from a neutral position and knees in the clinch.
-If you have distance between you and your opponent then you will be using the forward/straight knee techniques.
-When you enter the clinch your knee strikes will change because there is less space between you and your opponent.
+Knee strikes are separated into two distinct categories – Knees from a neutral position and knees in the clinch.
+If you have distance between you and your opponent, then you will be using the forward/straight knee techniques.
+When you enter the clinch, your knee strikes will change because there is less space between you and your opponent.

 From a neutral position, you can either use a straight forward knee or you can use a jumping/flying knee.
 This guide will go through the straight knees and discuss some of the basics that you should know.
 Flying/Jumping knees are completely different and will use a different technique and form to demonstrate.

-In order to land an effective straight knee on your opponent, you will need to utilize your hips while leaning back to generate the forward momentum.
+To land a straight knee on your opponent, you will need to utilize your hips while leaning back to generate the forward momentum.
 The goal of the forward knee is to drive your knee straight through your opponent’s abdomen.
 Pretend that the end of your knee is a spearhead and you are trying to shove that spear as deep as possible into your opponent as you can.
-By pushing your hips forward and leaning your upper body back, you are able to generate more momentum behind the strike.
+By pushing your hips forward and leaning your upper body back, you can generate more momentum behind the strike.

-One of the biggest differences you will see from some of the average muay thai fighters abroad and the elite muay Thai fighters in Thailand is their knee techniques.
-In order to understand how to throw a perfect straight knee, we need to analyze some of the top fighters in the world and see how they use the technique.
+One of the biggest differences you will see from some of the average Muay Thai fighters abroad and the elite Muay Thai fighters in Thailand is their knee techniques.
+To understand how to throw a perfect straight knee, we need to analyze some of the top fighters in the world and see how they use the technique.